harveyramer/harvey-ramer-blog/src/article/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 title: Configure a Node.js Development Environment on Windows 10
 date: 2020-04-08T22:36:23.975Z
 author: Harvey Ramer
-social_quote: If you want to learn programming, getting set up can be a confusing barrier to entry.
-This tutorial offers a simple way to install Node.js and all the tools you will need to start working with Node.js on Windows 10.
+social_quote: If you want to learn to write code, setting up a development environment can be a barrier to entry.
+This tutorial offers a simple way to install the tools you need to start working with Node.js on Windows 10.
 description: >-
-  Don't get lost in the woods on your way to learning Node.js.
-Everything you need to install Node.js and begin writing server side JavaScript on Windows 10 is right here.
+  Don't get distracted by setting up a development environment on your way to learning Node.js.
+Everything you need to install Node.js and begin writing server-side JavaScript on Windows 10 is right here.
 tags:
   - technology
 ---

 ## Overview

-If you want to learn programming, getting set up can be a confusing barrier to entry.
-This tutorial offers a simple way to install Node.js and all the tools you will need to start working with Node.js on Windows 10.
+If you want to learn to write code, setting up a development environment can be a barrier to entry.
+This tutorial offers a simple way to install the tools you need to start working with Node.js on Windows 10.

 When a simple command should produce an output of a certain type, you will see:
 `command` → `output`. {.alert}